GWU-Advanced-OS/project-clan-of-xen/report.md

 ## Target Domain
 Xen Project runs in a more privileged CPU state than any other software on the machine.
 Responsibilities of the hypervisor include memory management and CPU scheduling of all virtual machines ("domains"), and for launching the most privileged domain ("dom0", the only virtual machine which by default has direct access to hardware).
 From the dom0, the hypervisor can be managed and unprivileged domains ("domU") can be launched.
 The dom0 domain is typically a version of Linux or BSD.
 User domains may either be traditional operating systems, such as Microsoft Windows under which privileged instructions are provided by hardware virtualization instructions (if the host processor supports x86 virtualization, e.g., Intel VT-x and AMD-V), or paravirtualized operating systems whereby the operating system is aware that it is running inside a virtual machine and so makes hypercalls directly, rather than issuing privileged instructions.
 Xen Project boots from a bootloader such as GNU GRUB, and then usually loads a paravirtualized host operating system into the host domain (dom0).

-#### Where it’s valuable
+#### Where it’s valuable and a good fit
+* Xen is most valuable where multiple operating systems need to be run concurrently on the same computer hardware.
+As stated by Barham et al. in their research paper, “Xen and the Art of Virtualization”, Xen is a good fit when the resources are oversubscribed or the users are uncooperative.
-* Internet hosting service companies use hypervisors to provide virtual private servers.
+* Xen’s primary users are Internet hosting service companies as they use hypervisors to provide virtual private servers.
-   * Amazon EC2 (since August 2006), IBM SoftLayer, Liquid Web, Fujitsu Global Cloud Platform, Linode, OrionVM and Rackspace Clouduse Xen as the primary VM hypervisor for their product offerings.
+   * Amazon EC2 (since August 2006), IBM SoftLayer, Liquid Web, Fujitsu Global Cloud Platform, Linode, OrionVM and Rackspace Cloud use Xen as the primary VM hypervisor for their product offerings.
+* Many research firms (especially computer-security research teams) working on development of operating systems that run various sandboxed guest operating systems to observe and study effects of viruses or worms without compromising the host system are big users of Xen.
-* Virtual machine monitors (also known as hypervisors) also often operate on mainframes and large servers running IBM, HP, and other systems.
+* Besides these, Virtual machine monitors also often operate on mainframes and large servers running IBM, HP, and other systems.
 Server virtualization can provide benefits such as:
    * Consolidation leading to increased utilization
    * Rapid provisioning
    * Dynamic fault tolerance against software failures (through rapid bootstrapping or rebooting)